ANNarchy (Artificial Neural Networks architect)

-ANNarchy (Artificial Neural Networks architect) is a neural simulator designed for distributed rate-coded or spiking neural networks.
-The core of the library is written in C++ and distributed using openMP or CUDA.
-It provides an interface in Python for the definition of the networks.
-It is released under the GNU GPL v2 or later.
+ANNarchy (Artificial Neural Networks architect) is a Python neurosimulator designed for rate-coded and spiking neural networks, released under the GNU GPL v2 or later.

 Citation

-If you use ANNarchy for your research, we would appreciate if you cite the following paper:
+If you use ANNarchy for your research, we would appreciate if you cite the following paper.
+See the full list of publications related to ANNarchy here.

 Vitay J, Dinkelbach HÜ and Hamker FH (2015).
 ANNarchy: a code generation approach to neural simulations on parallel hardware.
 Frontiers in Neuroinformatics 9:19. doi:10.3389/fninf.2015.00019